IfanTsai/mgx/README.md

 export USE_HTTP = false
 ```

-- Implementation of tcp mode in subprocess [Mgx_logic_socket](./bussiness/mgx_logic_socket.cpp)
+- Implementation of tcp mode in subclass [Mgx_logic_socket](./bussiness/mgx_logic_socket.cpp)
-- Implementation of http mode in subprocess [Mgx_http_socket](./http/mgx_http_socket.cpp)
+- Implementation of http mode in subclass [Mgx_http_socket](./http/mgx_http_socket.cpp)

-In addition, this project also implements a coroutine library, and implements a set of cosockets based on this coroutine library, but note that it's not integrated into above framework.
+In addition, this project also implements a coroutine library, and implements a set of cosocket's APIs based on this coroutine library, but note that it's not integrated into above framework.
 You can see their use in the test directory.

 Mainly realize code: